yuadachi-tky/periaortic_fai/README.md

 # Periaortic_fai

 ## Overview
-Periaortic_fai automates the process of recognizing the aorta in CT images, tracing the vessel wall, and measuring the average CT value of adipose tissue beyond the vessel wall.
+Periaortic_fai automates the process of recognizing the aorta in CT images, tracing the vessel wall, and measuring the average CT value of adipose tissue around the vessel wall.

 ## Usage